beromir/Beromir.ToggleEditor/README.md

           # Set the values
           values:
             left:
+              # Add custom styles to the button itself
+              buttonCustomStyle:
+                borderRadius: 2

-              # Only in view 'grid', 'flex' and 'flex-start': Set custom style for the label
+              # Set custom style for the label (not set on view 'color')
               labelCustomStyle:
                 fontSize: 25
                 lineHeight: "39px"